Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

   3. _Integrators_ assemble a collection of modules into an overall application, set of applications, virtual machine image, or other deliverable ("integrators" is meant in a broad sense, including developers who put together their development environment).

+  4. _End-Users_ use a software assembly while remaining blissfully unaware of the complex techniques and many modules that had to be mobilized to make their experience possible.

-Note that for the purpose of his own applications, as well as for his personal testing needs, a _user_ may himself be an _integrator_ of many modules (though he may rely on other people such as team members to handle integration for him); but his personal integration usually doesn't bind other integrators, who may use different versions of the same modules, or different combinations of modules altogether.
+Note that for the purpose of his own applications, as well as for his personal testing needs, a _user_ may himself be an _integrator_ and an _end-user_ of many modules (though he may not be, and rely on other people such as team members to handle integration for him or to test and run the software).
+However his personal integration and end-use usuall doesn't bind other integrators who may use different versions of the same modules, or different combinations of modules altogether.

 ### Pure Functional Reactive Programming